 Under these regulations, drivers must also take 10 consecutive hours off duty before driving again, and they may not drive after logging 60/70 hours on duty or driving dependent upon their ruleset.
 In order the reset that limit, the driver must take 34 consecutive hours off duty.

 To minimize the effects of fatigued driving, an emphasis should also be placed on practicing safe driving habits.
 When a vehicle is in motion, keep your eyes moving.
 You should constantly be looking ahead and checking your mirrors to maintain a 360-degree view of your vehicle.
 Sleepiness also affects your reaction time and decision-making ability, so it’s vitally important you limit or eliminate all distractions to ensure you mind your speed, following distance and roadway awareness.

 Drivers tend to rely on alertness tricks to prevent fatigue, but these tricks are not a real cure for fatigue and are more likely to cause a false sense of security.
 Instead of turning up the radio, drinking coffee, or opening a window for some fresh air, pull over and allow your brain to rest.

 For more information on Drowsy Driving Prevention Week, visit: https://drowsydriving.org/.

 For assistance with safe transportation of waste or emergency response, reach out to EnviroServe at (800) 488-0910!
-Our Team specializes in “when you need us, where you need us” service with 30 years of experience over the road.
+Our Team specializes in “where you need us, when you need us” service with 30 years of experience over the road.